 ❓How might I design a mobile solution to address the fatigue of task management, by incorporating task chunking, limiting distractions, and invoking feelings of accomplishment?

-I conducted a competitive analysis to learn about how other products have approached the problem space of task management.
-Through a competitive analysis, I can understand the strengths and weaknesses of direct and indirect competitors.
+Task management solutions are all over the market, so I decided to analyze competitors I felt were directly or indirectly solving my problem statement.
+By conducting a competitive analysis, I can understand the strengths and weaknesses of direct and indirect competitors.
 This will help inform me of opportunities I can capitalize on, while identifying pitfalls to avoid.

 Direct competitors were Focus Keeper, Structured, and Forest, where their apps focused on both task creation as well as focused work sessions.